psf/black/docs/compatible_configs.md

 # _Black_ compatible configurations

-Most of the changes that _Black_ make are harmless, but a few do conflict against other tools.
+All of Black's changes are harmless (or at least, they should be), but a few do conflict against other tools.
 It is not uncommon to be using other tools alongside _Black_ like linters and type checkers.
 Some of them need a bit of tweaking to resolve the conflicts.
 Listed below are _Black_ compatible configurations in various formats for the common tools out there.

 ## isort